By Evelyn Samba

 Counties not publishing budget documents

-However, a recent assessment by the International Budget Partnership on budget transparency in the Kenyan counties shows all is not well.
+However, an assessment by the International Budget Partnership on budget transparency in the Kenyan counties shows all is not well.
 The report showed only two county governments in Kenya had published budget documents online, at the time of the study.

 This lack of transparency is alarming.
 Kenya’s public finance management system should be participatory.
 Citizens and their governments build consensus on service delivery and development priorities.